LuChenLab/SCAPE/README.md

 If you use SCAPE in your publication, please cite SCAPE by

 Zhou *et al*.
-SCAPE: A mixture model revealing single-cell polyadenylation diversity and cellular dynamic during cell differentiation and reprogramming.
+SCAPE: A mixture model revealing single-cell polyadenylation diversity and cellular dynamic during cell differentiation and reprogramming. *Nucleic Acids Research*.